agent18/agent18.github.io/_posts/managment-consulting-(2).markdown

 It is a good platform to go to the US.
 It is a good platform to pursue things like management consulting, finance or investment banking.

-There seem to be quite some advacntages to moving to the US to find a job.
+There seem to be quite some advantages to moving to the US to find a job.
 I am afraid it is harder to get a job from here directly in the US, unless I am at the peak of my career.
 For starters in the industry, people who are in the US, seem to have the access to